 This solution has been designed to maximize data security when working with Talkdesk:

-- Server Access: Following best practices for granting access to 3rd parties via IAM role, Talkdesk only accesses the customer’s Amazon Web Services (AWS) resources using temporary security credentials instead of long-term credentials.
-Talkdesk can provide an AWS policy template which contains the proper permissions to work correctly with our recording service.
+Following best practices for granting access to 3rd parties via IAM role, Talkdesk only accesses the customer’s Amazon Web Services (AWS) resources using temporary security credentials instead of long-term credentials.
+Talkdesk can provide an AWS policy template that contains the proper permissions to work correctly with our recording service.

 Note: Revoking the delete permissions in the AWS custom storage bucket does not stop Talkdesk from overwriting recordings.
 We advise customers to not remove these delete permissions, as they may be required in the future, if the overwrite implementation is changed to a delete.